 Later: "You came to discuss business of some sort.
 I don't suppose you got far with old Mr. Saxby?
 No, I thought not.
 Was he knitting?"

-Cosmo winced, her question had touched
+Cosmo winced, her question had touched an exposed nerve.

 "Yes," he said coldly.
 "A sock."